BukGet/website/content/pages/docs/api3.md

 * _versions.commands.permission_message:_ The message displayed if a user tried to run the command without permissions to.
 * _versions.permissions.role:_ Role name.
 * _versions.permissions.default:_ Default permission for this role.
 Example, in Bukkit, there are 4 possibilities ("op", "not op", true, false).
+* _popularity.daily:_ The most current popularity score of the plugin.
+* _popularity.weekly:_ The average of the last 7 popularity scores.
+* _popularity.monthly:_ The average of the last 30 popularity scores.
+* _main:_ This is the main field in the plugin.yml.
+Bukkit uses this to identify the plugin internally.

 __Example Output:__